 Are you interested in cultivating your interest in building a satisfying life and successful career?
 The study of the world in which we live and how it came to be can be your key.
 The History and Geography Department will offer you a solid foundation in geography and American, European, and global history as well as the opportunity to focus on regions, time periods, or topics that you find particularly interesting.
 During your sophomore year you have the opportunity to participate in Historical Methods.
 You will gain work experience through exciting internships or student teaching and have the chance to study abroad.

-The History and Geography Department empowers students to:
+The History and Geography Department will empower you to

-- question the complex ways in which individuals, societies, ideas, and physical environments interact; and
+- Question the complex ways in which individuals, societies, ideas, and physical environments interact;

 Degree Programs Offered

-The department offers the following major degree program:
+The History and Geography Department offers you the following major degree program:

-The department offers coursework leading towards the following School of Education teacher certification programs:
+The department offers coursework leading to the following School of Education teacher education programs:

-Our History graduates are employed in a wide variety of positions, from police officers to urban planners, from lawyers to professors, from teachers to international business professionals, and from archeologists to library managers.
+Our History graduates are employed in a wide variety of positions, from police officers to urban planners, from lawyers to professors, from teachers to international business professionals, and from archaeologists to library managers.
 A second major or a minor can increase the variety of positions available to you upon graduation.
-Read the truth about the employability and added value of History majors and minors.